 Best Natural And Most Effective Alternative Treatments for Blepharitis and Itchy Eyes.

 Blepharitis involves inflammation of the eyelid, caused by the demodex mite.
 They infest the eyelash follicles and eat your skin and oil from within.
 Many cases involve some sort of bacterial infection.
-If infection does occur, there may be a yellow (and even green) discharge come from the eyes.
+If infection does occur, there may be a yellow (and even green) discharge coming out from the eyes.
 In severe cases, the mites may also migrate to other areas of the face, causing flaky skin, itching and general irritation.
 Many people experience a migration to the eyebrows, which causes flakey and itchy eyebrows.

 There is Anterior Blepharitis and Posterior Blepharitis.
 Anterior is where the mites get into the eyelash follicles and cause problems.
 Posterior is when they get into the meibomian glands (oil glands) and cause problems in there.
 Your eye has oil glands, which help the eye function, in a similar way to how the tear ducts help it function.
 Some people have one version, but most have both.
 The degree of severity with Blepharitis varies, but people who receive treatment will very rarely go blind from the infestation.